domnoble/magento2-apache-mysql-php-docker-dev/README.md

 ### Installation

-clone this repository into a <projectDirectory> of your choice and move into directory
+clone this repository into a project directory of your choice and move into directory

-`git clone https://github.com/domnoble/magento2-apache-mysql-php-docker-dev <projectDirectory> && cd <projectDirectory>`
+`git clone https://github.com/domnoble/magento2-apache-mysql-php-docker-dev magento2 && cd magento2`

 clone magento2 from [here on github](https://github.com/magento/magento2/releases) and put the files in the html directory: